A new Alabama law makes sure Confederate monuments are here to stay

 New Orleans has recently removed Civil War-era landmarks, moves both protested and celebrated.
 Mayor Mitch Landrieu defended the removal of the Confederate monuments in a speech that drew national attention.

-The issue has also been contentious in Virginia and Mississippi.
+The issue also has been contentious in Virginia and Mississippi.